-The Funds intend to pay out dividends and interest income, if any, on a monthly or more frequent basis, and distribute any net realized capital gains to its shareholders at least annually.
+The Funds intend to pay out dividends and interest income, if any, monthly, and distribute any net realized capital gains to its shareholders at least annually.

 The Funds will declare and pay income and capital gain distributions, if any, in cash.
 Distributions in cash may be reinvested automatically in additional whole Shares only if the broker through whom you purchased Shares makes such option available.
 Your broker is responsible for distributing the income and capital gain distributions to you.